Understanding 503B Pharmacies

 Your healthcare provider will prescribe a compounded drug only when commercially available drug products do not meet your needs.
 Many specialties utilize compounding for more individualized patient care.
 Some of the specialties Olympia compounds medication for include HCG/medical weight loss, HRT for men and women, erectile dysfunction, female sexual health, vein care and IV nutrition.

-At Olympia Pharmacy, we believe that every patient is not created equally.
-You have unique needs when it comes to your medications, and we have unique solutions.
-Our foundations are built on providing the right solutions for your unique body chemistry.
+At Olympia Pharmacy, we know that every patient has unique health and wellness needs.
+All bodies are different and when it comes to your medications, we have customized solutions to suit all types of patients.
+Our foundation is built on providing the right solutions for your unique body chemistry.

 Olympia’s Quality Assurance Procedures